Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Introduction

 Adjoint functor theorems (AFTs) typically characterize left (resp. right) adjoint functors which are defined on suitable cocomplete (resp. complete) categories.
 A natural necessary (and sometimes also sufficient) condition in these theorems is that the functor preserves small colimits (resp. small limits).
 Familiar and important examples of this type of AFT in ordinary category theory include: Freyd's \emph{General} and \emph{Special Adjoint Functor Theorems} (GAFT and SAFT) (see, for example, \cite{ML}) and the \emph{Left} and \emph{Right Adjoint Functor Theorems} in the context of locally presentable categories (see \cite{AR}).

-Many of these adjoint functor theorems have been generalized to the context of $\infty$-categories \cite{HTT, NRS}.
-Such theorems are especially useful in higher category theory because providing an adjoint by an explicit construction in this context is practically impossible in general -- when such a construction is possible, this is usually induced from an explicit model--dependent construction in a stricter context (e.g. model categories, simplicial categories, etc.).
+Most of these adjoint functor theorems have been generalized to the context of $\infty$-categories \cite{HTT, NRS}.
+AFTs are especially useful in higher category theory because providing an adjoint by an explicit construction is practically impossible in general in this context -- when such a construction is possible, this usually arises from an explicit model-dependent construction in a stricter context (e.g. model categories, simplicial categories, etc.).
 Lurie \cite{HTT} generalized the AFTs for locally presentable categories to presentable $\infty$-categories.
 In our previous work \cite{NRS}, we proved two versions of the GAFT for $\infty$-categories \cite[Theorems 3.2.5 and 3.2.6]{NRS}, a special version of the SAFT \cite[Theorem 4.1.3]{NRS}, and we showed that these also recover Lurie's AFTs for presentable $\infty$-categories \cite[Section 4]{NRS}.
-All of these results are still in the context of (finitely) cocomplete (resp. complete) $\infty$-categories.
+All these results are still in the context of (finitely) cocomplete (resp. complete) $\infty$-categories.

-On the other hand, a different type of adjoint functor theorem arises in the context of Brown representatibility \cite{Br, He, NRS}.
+On the other hand, a different type of adjoint functor theorem arises in the context of Brown representability \cite{Br, He, NRS}.
 These AFTs characterize left adjoint functors which are defined on suitable ordinary categories that are typically not finitely cocomplete.
-Important examples of such categories, which \emph{satisfy Brown representability}, include the homotopy categories of stable presentable $\infty$-categories \cite{HA, NRS}.
-These categories admit only small coproducts and weak pushouts in general.
+Important examples of such categories, which \emph{satisfy Brown representability}, include the homotopy categories of presentable stable $\infty$-categories \cite{HA, NRS}.
+These categories admit small coproducts, but only weak pushouts in general.
 The AFT in this case characterizes left adjoint functors in terms of the preservation of small coproducts and weak pushouts (see, for example, \cite[Section 5]{NRS}).